The Best Doughnut Shop in Every Single State (Because We Had to Know)

 1453 N. Tremont St., Indianapolis; 317-632-3741 or yelp

-We’re considering buying a vacation home in Ankeny for easy access to five daily gourmet concoctions like red-velvet cake with cream-cheese frosting.
+We’re considering buying a vacation home in Des Moines for easy access to one of the 70 types of oversized doughnuts.

 Kansas: Hana’s Donuts